adityaalifn/go-cli/README.md

 ## Assumption and Design Decision

 ### Design Decision
-* CLEAN CODE? (maybe) read the code like read a children's storybook
+* CLEAN CODE? (maybe) read the code like read a children's storybook :baby:
 * Understandable variable naming
 * As much as possible I use TDD but still confused
 * Implement SOLID Principle (not sure :sweat_smile:)